-The maximum dollar amounts are based on the sale of the maximum of \$30,000,000 in shares to the public in our offering.
+1 The maximum dollar amounts are based on the sale of the maximum of \$30,000,000 in shares to the public in our offering.

-Estimated organizational and operating costs represent approximately 3.33% of the maximum offering amount, assuming we sell the maximum offering amount.
+2 Estimated organizational and operating costs represent approximately 3.33% of the maximum offering amount, assuming we sell the maximum offering amount.

-The expected asset management fee assumes that we sell the maximum offering amount and receive \$26,375,000 in net proceeds from this offering.
+3 The expected asset management fee assumes that we sell the maximum offering amount and receive \$26,375,000 in net proceeds from this offering.
 We have previously received \$3,612,500 in net proceeds from our Series A Preferred Stock offering.
 In addition, we issued 1,078,416 OP Units at the initial closing of this offering as compensation for the Contribution Properties, valued at \$10,784,160, based on the price per share in this offering.
 The expected asset management fee also assumes we raise no additional equity and have no additional adjustments.

-The expected acquisition fee assumes that we raise the maximum offering amount, resulting in \$26,375,000 in net proceeds, that we pay off the Standridge Note on December 10, 2017, and that we buy properties using our target leverage of 80%.
+4 The expected acquisition fee assumes that we raise the maximum offering amount, resulting in \$26,375,000 in net proceeds, that we pay off the Standridge Note and the Promissory Notes on January 5, 2018 and June 11, 2018, respectively, and that we buy properties using our target leverage of 80%.
 It also takes into account the paying off of the Holmwood Loan and Citizens Loan with proceeds from this offering.
 The acquisition fee will be payable in vested equity of our company.

-We anticipate making Grants of equity securities equivalent to 146,224 shares of our common stock, on a fully diluted basis, pursuant to this requirement, if we sell the maximum offering amount.
+5 We anticipate making Grants of equity securities equivalent to 146,224 shares of our common stock, on a fully diluted basis, pursuant to this requirement, if we sell the maximum offering amount.
 The expected value of these grants, disclosed above, is based on a valuation of \$10.00 per share.

-The termination of the Management Agreement or a property management agreement may be, but will not necessarily be, a part of the termination and liquidation of our company.
+6 The termination of the Management Agreement or a property management agreement may be, but will not necessarily be, a part of the termination and liquidation of our company.
 For example, if a Listing Event occurs, we will be required to pay the Termination Fee, but our company would not be in its termination and liquidation stage.